CloudCannon/staticshape/README.md

-# Staticshape
+# StaticShape

-Staticshape is a tool to shape a static site into an SSG site to be used as a baseline for further development.
-Automate your transition to using SSGs in your infrastructure with Staticshape.
+StaticShape is a tool to shape a static site into an SSG site to be used as a baseline for further development.
+Automate your transition to using SSGs in your infrastructure with StaticShape.

-The full documentation on using Staticshape can be found at https://staticshape.app/.
+The full documentation on using StaticShape can be found at https://staticshape.app/.